 The answer to this question depends on your country.

 For most people in the US, the answer is yes.
-For others, it may be no. But the bottom line is that you should probably ask a tax professional first.
+For others, it may be no. But the bottom line is that you should ask a tax professional first.

 The net investment income tax (NIIT) is a tax imposed by the Indian Government.